Check out this 60 second promotional video

 Copyright Registration # Pau-0080219

-According to USAPA, Pickleball (a sport combining many aspects of tennis and Ping Pong) is among the fastest growing sports in America with a 650% membership increase in the past 6 years alone.
-It has over 3 million active players in the United States.
-According to IFP, it is also played in 26 different countries.
+According to USAPA, Pickleball (a sport combining many aspects of tennis and Ping Pong).
+Pickleball is the fastest growing sport in the country with 4.2 million players.
+In 2021, the sport grew over 21% compared to an average growth of 10.5% the previous 3 years.
+According to IFP, it is also played in 61 different countries.
+Double the amount from the previous year.

 Pickleball also has a very silly name and lots of interesting, quirky personalities, making it ripe for comedy.